deployphp/docs/tasks.md

 ])->option('branch', 'b', 'Set the deployed branch', 'develop');
 ~~~

-**define the option on the complete chain else it will not be available**
+**define the option on the complete chain or else it will not be available to all of the tasks**